 I love SciShow Kids on YouTube.
 This video is fantastic for mixing colors.
 They discuss primary colors and give suggestions for creating other colors.
 This would be a great launching video for working with watercolors in your classroom.
 Students could just experiment with watercolors and enjoy the process.

 At the beginning of the year, it can be a challenge to have all academic centers.
 I like to keep centers simple for the first few weeks so students can learn the routines of centers.
 Once the routines are learned, then you can add more academic tasks.
-Color centers are a perfect solution.
+Color centers are a perfect solution for teaching colors.

 Super simple.
 Students just put them together.
 You may want to introduce the response page or you may want to wait a week or two.